birogeri/kspace-explorer/README.md

 ## Starting the program

-Navigate to the folder that contains and run it by typing the command below
+Navigate to the folder that contains the extracted software and run it by typing the command below

 ``` shell
     python kspace.py